These are the 3 best organic mattress toppers I've ever tested – an essential for clean and comfy sleep

 To assess motion isolation, we fill a glass with water and set it in the center of the mattress topper.
 Then, we take a weight and place it on the topper, moving it incrementally closer to the glass.
 The more the glass moves, and the more water spills, the worse the motion isolation, and the less suitable the mattress for light sleepers and couples.
 To assess edge support, we sit on the side of the topper and measure how far we sink.
 The further we fall, the worse the edge support, and the less suitable the topper for anyone who likes to sit or sleep on the side of the bed.

-We also consider all the practical parts of buying a mattress topper, from the length of the sleep trial to the extent of the mattress warranty, as well as the details of delivery.
+We also consider all the practical considerations of buying a mattress topper, from the length of the sleep trial to the extent of the mattress warranty, as well as the details of delivery.
 We like to compare our findings against verified reviews to uncover common customer concerns.
 Finally, we bring it all back to the price of the topper to help you determine value for money.

 How to choose an organic mattress topper